Twinjet

-Many jetfighters and a majority of modern airliner designs are twinjets.
+Many fighter jets and a majority of modern airliner designs are twinjets.

 A twinjet or twin-engine jet is a jet aircraft powered by two engines.
-A twinjet is able to fly well enough to land with a single working engine, making it safer than a single-engine aircraft in the event of failure of an engine.
+A twinjet is able to fly well enough to land with a single working engine, making it safer than a single-engine aircraft in the event of an engine failure.
 Fuel efficiency of a twinjet is better than that of aircraft with more engines.
 These considerations have led to the widespread use of aircraft of all types with twin engines, including airliners, fixed-wing military aircraft, and others.

 Aircraft configurations

 There are three common configurations of twinjet aircraft.
 The first, common on large aircraft such as airliners, has a podded engine usually mounted beneath, or occasionally above or within, each wing.
 Most notable examples of such a configuration are the Boeing 737 and Airbus A320.

 The second has one engine mounted on each side of the rear fuselage, close to its empennage, used by many business jets, although some airliners like the Fokker 70, Douglas DC-9 and COMAC ARJ21 utilise such a design as well.

 In the third configuration both engines are within the fuselage, side-by-side, used by most fighters since the 1960s.
 Later fighters using this configuration include the Su-27 'Flanker', the F-15 Eagle, and the F-22 Raptor.